marmelo/euroticket-alacard-rest-api/README.md

 ## Error Messages

-When everithing is fine (no errors):
+When everything is fine (no errors):
 ```JavaScript
 {
   "status": {